ten-protocol/ten-documentation/docs/4-write-ten-dapp/1-high-level-concepts.md

 - Routes encrypted transactions between clients and validator/sequencer nodes.
 - Manages viewing keys on behalf of users for authenticated private view calls.
-- Manages Session Keys to enable no-click UX under developer-defined policies.
+- Manages session keys to enable no-click UX under developer-defined policies.
 - Caches encrypted metadata and frequently accessed data for performance and availability.

 See [TEN Gateway](./6-testnet.md#ten-gateway) for more information.